sanjana707/Hacking_game/README.md

 # Hacking game

-Password guessing game created using Python.
+Password guessing game developed using Python.

 Rules:
   1. You will be given a list of passwords and one among them is correct.